 Using Disney Transport

 Mobility Scooters can be used on Disney Buses, Ferries, and the Monorail.
-You can remain in your ECV, and will be directed what to do by a Cast Member.
+You can remain in your ECV and will be directed on what to do by a Cast Member.

 If you have any questions about renting a mobility scooter (ECV) please contact Buena Vista Rentals direct where they will be very happy to help you.

 If you have any questions about using an ECV in the Walt Disney World Parks and Resorts, then please contact me, or leave a comment below and I will help you to the best of my ability.

 I would love if you shared this on Pinterest – just use the button below.
 Your shares are how The Purple Pumpkin Blog grows and I am sincerely grateful every time you share something. ♥ You are welcome to follow me on Pinterest too where I share tons of great ideas and inspiration!